Tearth/Inanis/README.md

  - `tuner ./input/quiet.epd ./output/ true true 4` - run tuning with 4 threads (excluding piece values) for positions stored in `quiet.epd`, starting from the values already set in the engine, and saving the result in the `output` directory

 Since version 1.1.0, Inanis also has a command to generate epd files with quiet positions, based on provided PGN input:
- - `tunerset ./input/games.pgn ./output/quiet.epd 16 250 50 3 0.5` -  generate a new `quiet.epd` file, by parsing `games.pgn` and taking 3 random positions from each of the game, ignoring these with a ply less than 16, evaluation score bigger than 250, and the difference between evaluation score and quiescence search score bigger than 50.
+ - `dataset ./input/games.pgn ./output/quiet.epd 16 250 50 3 0.5` -  generate a new `quiet.epd` file, by parsing `games.pgn` and taking 3 random positions from each of the game, ignoring these with a ply less than 16, evaluation score bigger than 250, and the difference between evaluation score and quiescence search score bigger than 50.
 The average game phase 0.5 means that the positions will be balanced (> 0.5 = near opening, < 0.5 = near ending)

 ## Test suites
 Testing of strategic evaluation performance can be done by using the `test` command, which performs a fixed-depth search for positions stored in the EPD file.